Timothy-J-Warner/membrane-flux-analysis-tool/README.md

     - [ ] Modify inputs file based on GUI
     - [ ] Select data files for analysis
     - [ ] Run button for the script
-    - [ ] (Optional) – provide additional setting such as:
+- [x] Provide additional setting such as:
-      - [ ] Choosing between flat sheet and hollow fiber membrane
+  - [x] Choosing between flat sheet and hollow fiber membrane
-      - [ ] Choosing the number of data files to read and analyse – between 1 and 9 files
+  - [x] Choosing the number of data files to read and analyse – between 1 and 9 files
-      - [ ] Choosing input and output units – metric vs imperial
+  - [x] Choosing input units for pressure – metric vs imperial
 - [ ] Improved functionality
     - [ ] Linear regression of flux values to calculate permeance of each data set
     - [ ] Plotting of flux vs pressure
       - [ ] Generating to copy-paste
       - [ ] Saving of image files
     - [x] Generation of useful test statistics
-    - [ ] Generalising the code, so it can function with different time intervals and different rolling average windows.
+    - [x] Generalising the code, so it can function with different time intervals and different rolling average windows.
     - [x] Allow for the addition of pressure data logging
-- [ ] Quality Control
+- [x] Quality Control
   - [x] Eliminated known bug when time values are missing from the raw data.
-  - [ ] Ensure the code functions as expected.
+  - [x] Ensure the code functions as expected.
-  - [ ] Provide useful error messages and guide users to error free use of the software.
+  - [x] Provide useful error messages and guide users to error free use of the software.
 - [ ] Packaging of code to standalone application
     - [ ] Generate .exe so the program can be run without installing python
     - [ ] Ensure the standard of the code is high and fit to be published on GitHub and subsequent software journals including organised documentation and sufficient quality control and de-bugging